DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   major disadvantage, but they can master almost any skill.

 Mummies (Mu)
-  These are undead creatures who travel into the depths in search of revenge, redemption, or just because they want to.
+  Mummies are undead creatures who travel into the depths in search of revenge, redemption, or just because they want to.

   Mummies progress slowly in levels, half again as slowly as Humans in all